alexpdp7/titan-pocket-knowledge-base/README.md

 * Remap back or square buttons to get a magic key.
 * Different fn remapping in different apps (e.g. tab and ctrl only on Termux)
+* Research a better launcher
   * Find a better way to organize apps on home screen.
     I dump apps I rarely open in two folders (personal and work), but it does not work great.
-* Find a way to create shortcuts in Firefox (close tab, go to URL bar, switch tabs).
+* Find a way to create keyboard shortcuts in Firefox (close tab, go to URL bar, switch tabs).
+* Research better software keyboards to use
+  * Swiftkey (apparently has good physical keyboard support)
+  * BlackBerry Keyboard